 For example, water channels which are made up of eight different types of aquaporins.

-Active Transport – In this, molecules move against the concentration gradient. i.e. from the region of their lower concentration to the region of their higher concentration.
-Energy is used in the process.
-In this process also, membrane proteins are involved and the rate of transportation reaches to maximum when all the protein molecules are used.
+Is the process, there is a movement of molecules against the concentration gradient i.e. from the region of their lower concentration to the region of their higher concentration.
+This process of transportation in plants requires energy and takes place with the presence of enzymes.
+In this process, membrane proteins are involved and the rate of transportation reaches to maximum when all the protein molecules are used.
 The carrier proteins are sensitive to inhibitors and are very specific.